- Status:

 - ongoing staff or short-term staffing costs directly related to the activity

-- inclusive social or cultural events or opportunities for creative learning (such as art and music), if they align with the program priorities.
+- inclusive social or cultural events or opportunities for creative learning if they align with the program priorities like:

-Activities or costs that will not be funded include:
+Activities or costs that will not get funding include:

 - activities outside of Victoria

-- activities that are already funded through another local, state or Commonwealth Government program
+- activities that are already funded through another local, state or Commonwealth Government programs

 - buying, maintaining or upgrading facilities or non-related equipment

-- venue hire fees where the applicant owns the venue (the value of this cost can be included in as an in-kind contribution)
+- venue hire fees where the applicant owns the venue.
+You can include the value of this cost as an in-kind contribution)

 - significant equipment purchases for use beyond the scope of the project.